 I believe in breaching binaries.

 How we define body is anthropocentric.
 Ruling systems of thought grant bodies to people and animals, but not to plants or rocks or something as intangible as light.
 Because the body serves as a metonym for personhood, kinship, and agency in western culture, my work reimagines the body in order to build solidarity and empathy with other beings.
-In my practice the body exists as both organic and inorganic, sculpture and text.
+In my practice the body exists as both organic and inorganic, matter and spirit, sculpture and text.
 It reveals points of overlap—moments wherein binary constructs dissolve and we catch glimpses of ourselves in the other.
-At once cultural and natural; animal and plant; masculine and feminine, this broadened understanding of the body encourages us to imagine a more complex spectrum of experience that is organized not by either/or but by and.
+At once object and subject; animal and plant; masculine and feminine, this broadened understanding of the body encourages us to imagine a more complex spectrum of experience that is organized not by either/or but by and.